 $ turso db tokens create $DB_NAME --expiration 7d

-Read-only auth tokens
+Read-only database tokens

 To generate an auth token that has read-only access to the database.

-$ turso db tokens invalidate $DB_NAME --read-only
+$ turso db tokens create $DB_NAME --read-only

 Read-only tokens enable a client to run queries with